CodeYourFuture/GitHomeworkTest/JOHANA_PETITFRERE.md

 An interesting fact about yourself - impress us

 I'm a creative person and I love to read and spending time in nature.
+Despite my serious face, I'm a lovely and kind person.